User Account Control: Only elevate UIAccess applications that are installed in secure locations

 - Windows 10

-This policy setting enforces the requirement that apps that request running with a UIAccess integrity level (by means of a marking of UIAccess=true in their app manifest), must reside in a secure location on the file system.
+This policy setting enforces the requirement that apps that request running with a UIAccess integrity level by marking UIAccess=true in their app manifest must reside in a secure location on the file system.
 Relatively secure locations are limited to the following directories:

 - \Program Files\ including subdirectories

 - \Program Files (x86)\ including subdirectories for 64-bit versions of Windows

 Note: Windows enforces a PKI signature check on any interactive application that requests running with a UIAccess integrity level, regardless of the state of this security setting.

 User Interface Privilege Isolation (UIPI) implements restrictions in the Windows subsystem that prevent lower-privilege applications from sending messages or installing hooks in higher-privilege processes.
 Higher-privilege applications are permitted to send messages to lower-privilege processes.
 UIPI doesn't interfere with or change the behavior of messages between applications at the same privilege (or integrity) level.

 Microsoft UI Automation is the current model to support accessibility requirements in the Windows operating systems.
 Applications that are designed to support an accessible user experience control the behavior of other Windows applications for the user.
 When all applications on the automation client computer and server are running as a standard user (that is, at a medium integrity level), the UIPI restrictions don't interfere with the Microsoft UI automation model.